I led UX design and content design on projects for Spark/Webex in the areas of cloud computing and team collaboration.

 Design and build a knowledge base and community that would serve as a central repository of information, help articles, and Spark-related downloads.
 Developers could learn about Spark, try it for their products, see the benefits it brought to their product, and then choose to use it.

 We were a team comprised of product design/content design, product management, and engineering management.
 Our intent was to create a knowledge base that went beyond a bunch of help pages.
-We wanted to create something that could scale, and help our customer base of developers go from no knowledge to being fully conversant with Spark in the least amount of time, with the least amount of friction.
+We wanted to create something that could scale, and help our customer base of developers go from having no knowledge to being fully conversant with Spark in the least amount of time, with the least amount of friction.

 1. Research: We needed to understand what developers required in a knowledge base such as this, and what they valued.
 We spoke to 8 developers to get their input, and this served as the basis of our requirements.